Frequently Asked Questions

 A: Home Study/Online Examinations: If you fail any portion of your Home Study/Online Examination, you will be offered the opportunity to resubmit that portion of the examination, free of charge.
 (This is known as your second attempt at the examination.)
 Each retest beyond the second attempt (e.g., third attempt, fourth attempt, etc.) will incur a $50 administrative fee.
 Seminar Examinations: If you fail your Seminar Examination, you may submit the Home Study or Online examination one time free of charge.
 If you wish to retest at a seminar, you may re-enroll in another seminar for $149.
 Each retest beyond the second attempt (e.g., third attempt, fourth attempt, etc.) will incur a $50 administrative fee.
 This administrative fee is in addition to seminar fees, if applicable (i.e., if you choose to retest for the third, fourth, fifth time, etc. at another seminar, you will be subject to both the $50 administrative fee and the $149 seminar fee).

-A: If you do not finish within 8 months, your student account will become inactive.
+A: If you do not finish within two years, your student account will become inactive.
 You can reactivate your student account for up to 8 months from the original enrollment date, free of charge.
 You will need to finish your course within the 2-year period to avoid additional fees.
 Contact Student Services to reactivate.
 If you do not finish within 8 months, you can petition for up to two 6-month extensions to complete your course requirements.
 Petitions must be received prior to the 2-year time limit.
 Extensions are $49 each.
 If you fail to petition for an extension prior to the 2-year time limit, you can reactivate your studies according to the following: 1) If ISSA has not updated the course materials, you may reactivate your student status by contacting Student Services and remitting a $199 student reactivation fee.
 The reactivation will grant you 8 months to satisfy all course requirements.
 2) If the course in which you were enrolled is in the same edition, but has been updated (e.g., you enrolled in edition 2.1, but ISSA has released edition 2.6), you may reactivate your student status by contacting Student Services and remitting a $199 student reactivation fee.
 You can access the updated materials online free of charge, or request new materials at a cost of $99 plus shipping and handling.
 The reactivation will grant you 8 months to satisfy your course requirements.
 3) If the course in which you are enrolled has been upgraded to a new edition (e.g., you enrolled in edition 2 but ISSA has released edition 3), you will be required to re-enroll in the course at the current cost of re-enrollment.
 (Re-enrollment is normally the current enrollment price minus a Member Discount.
 Please contact your Enrollment Representative for the current cost of re-enrollment.)
 You will have 8 months to complete the new edition of the course.

 The examination is too difficult!
 I know what I'm doing but I just have a hard time putting it in writing.
 What now?